 An additional important role of the Executive Steering Committee is to establish the possible incentives and penalties that will be implemented in order to promote and maintain the necessary change.
 Any significant issues raised by Data Stewards, that are not resolvable within their teams will be escalated up to the Data Steward.
 Possessing the necessary information about the long-term strategic direction of the company, the executives will be able to determine where the balance between business requirements and the demands of a more rigorous data regimen.

-Data Governance Maturity Models
+What are Data Governance Maturity Models?

 There are a number of different models that have been drafted and implemented by assorted movers and shakers within the data and analytics field.
 The purpose of these is to interpret the level of development an organisation is at in respect to a successful data governance framework.